 All children attending our school are required to have a minimum of two identified emergency contacts.
-Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol.
+Any pupil whose absence is causing concern and where it has not been possible to contact a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol.
 Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.

-- Overstone School has a mandatory duty to inform the local authority, via the First Response Team, if they become aware that a child under the age of 16 years is living with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
-This is defined as being a private fostering arrangement. - All staff, parents/carers and children are made aware of the school's escalation process, which can be activated in the event of concerns not being resolved after the first point of contact.
-This can be through the school's complaints procedure or by speaking with the Headteacher or Chair of Governors.
+Overstone Combined School has a mandatory duty to inform the local authority, via the First Response Team, if they become aware that a child under the age of 16 years is living with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
+This is defined as being a private fostering arrangement.
+All staff, parents/carers and children are made aware of the school's complaints and escalation processes, either directly or via the school website, which can be activated in the event of concerns not being resolved after the first point of contact.